South Carolina executes second man by firing squad in 5 weeks

 Mikal Mahdi gave no final statement and did not look to his right toward the nine witnesses in the room behind bulletproof glass and bars once the curtain opened.

+He took a few deep breaths during the 45 seconds between when the hood was put over his head and when the shots rang out, fired by three volunteers who are prison employees at a distance of about 15 feet (4.6 meters).

-He cried out as the shots hit him, and his arms flexed.
-A white target with the red bull’s-eye over Mahdi’s heart was pushed into the wound in his chest.
+Mahdi, 42, cried out as the bullets hit him, and his arms flexed.
+A white target with the red bull’s-eye over his heart was pushed into the wound in his chest.

 A doctor checked him for a little over a minute, and he was declared dead at 6:05 p.m., less than four minutes after the shots were fired.

-Mahdi, 42, chose to die by three bullets to the heart instead of lethal injection or the electric chair.
-On March 7, Brad Sigmon was executed in the first U.S. firing squad death in 15 years and only the fourth since 1976.
+Mahdi's execution came a little over a month after Brad Sigmon was put to death March 7, in the first U.S. firing squad death in 15 years and the fourth since 1976.
 The others all occurred in Utah.

 The firing squad is an execution method with a long and violent history around the world.
 It has been used to punish mutinies and desertion in armies, as frontier justice in America's Old West and as a tool of terror and political repression in the former Soviet Union and Nazi Germany.

-But South Carolina lawmakers saw it as the quickest and most humane way to kill an inmate, especially with the uncertainty in obtaining lethal injection drugs.
-Three volunteers fired the bullets that killed Mahdi.
+But South Carolina lawmakers saw it as the quickest and most humane method, especially with the uncertainty in obtaining lethal injection drugs.

+In a statement Mahdi’s attorney, assistant federal public defender David Weiss, called the execution a “horrifying act that belongs in the darkest chapters of history, not in a civilized society.”

+Mahdi had the choice of dying by firing squad, lethal injection or the electric chair.

 Mahdi is the fifth inmate executed by South Carolina in less than eight months as the state makes its way through prisoners who ran out of appeals during an unintended 13-year pause on executions in the state.